 CAT | Nature

-Kaindy is a mountain lake located in one of the gorges of Kungei Alatau to the east of Almaty.
-It is a popular tourist destination.
+Lake Kaindy is a popular tourist destination located in one of the gorges of Kungei Alatau in Almaty region, at an altitude of 2000 meters.
+Despite the low temperature of the water, the lake is popular among divers.

 Tags: Almaty oblast